-267. Internet users' reasonable expectations are also informed by the known transaction costs that, typically, would "prevent[] someone from collecting all your photos from every social media site you have ever used - 'just because information is hypothetically available does not mean most (or even a few) people have the knowledge and ability to access ['public' private] information."
+191. Another reason users retain privacy interests in their personal data on the internet, even when it is technically 'public,' is the reasonable expectation of "obscurity" i.e., "the notion that when our activities or information is unlikely to be found, seen, or remembered, it is, to some degree safe."200 Privacy experts note users' reasonable expectation that most of the Internet will simply ignore their individual posts.
+Moreover, "[t]he passage of time also makes information costs that, typically, would "prevent[] someone from collecting all your photos from every social media site you have ever used - 'just because information is hypothetically available does not mean most (or even a few) people have the knowledge and ability to access ['public' private]

-268. When users post information on the internet, "they do so believing that their information will be obscure and in an environment of trust" on whichever site they post.
-Users expect a level of privacy- they "do not expect their information to be swept up by data scraping."
-Thus, according to experts, the privacy problem with "widescale, automated collection of personal information via scraping," is that it "destroys" reasonable user expectations including the right to "obscurity" by reducing the typical transaction costs and difficulties in accessing, collecting, and understanding personal information at scale.

-269. Scraping therefore illegally enables the use of personal information in ways which reasonable users could not have anticipated.
+information will be obscure and in an environment of trust" on whichever site they post.
+Users expect a level of privacy-they "do not expect their information to be swept up by data scraping."
+Thus, according to experts, the privacy problem with "widescale, automated collection of personal information via scraping," is that it "destroys" reasonable user expectations including the right to "obscurity" by reducing the typical transaction costs and difficulties in accessing, reasonable users could not have anticipated.
 In respect of Defendants' surreptitious scraping at unprecedented scale, it means all items users have posted on the internet have now been collected, including their voice recordings and images - arming Defendants with the ability to create a digital clone of each internet user to anticipate and manipulate their next move.
 Plaintiffs and the Classes did not consent to such use of their personal information.
-As privacy experts note, "even if a user makes the affirmative choice to make [an internet post public], she manifests an intent to participate in an obscure and trustworthy environment, not an intent to participate in data harvesting."
+As privacy experts note, "even if a user collecting, and understanding personal information at scale.203